joinpursuit/Pursuit-Core-Web/projects/Portfolio.md

 One suggestion: design your site with mobile in mind first.
 It's much easier to expand things than it is to squish them.

-You can also use a framework, like any of these:
+You can also use a framework to help with the layout.
+Since they are all using flexbox and grid internally you don't NEED to use any of these, but they do have some nice features.

+There are many more out there, but these are the three most popular.

 * https://bulma.io/
 * https://getbootstrap.com/